Nélie Jacquemart: Biography

 Her first public exposure came from an unusual source.
 In 1858, Malka Kachwar, the Queen of Oudh, died in Paris on her way home from London.
 She was buried with great ceremony at Père-Lachaise.
 Jacquemart was there, with Léon Cogniet, and created numerous sketches of the event.
 An editor at L'Illustration named Aristide Merille had them made into lithographs by Évremond de Bérard and Jules Worms and published them in the magazine later that year.

-Her first showing at the Salon came in 1863 when she was only twenty-two.
+Jaquemart first showing at the Salon came in 1863 when she was only twenty-two.
 She received several commissions as a result.
 At the Salon of 1866, one of her works was purchased by the government and was on display at the Palais des Tuileries until it and the building were destroyed during the Commune.
 In 1867, she was able to travel to Italy, where she studied with Ernest Hébert, Director of the Académie de France à Rome.
 While she was there, she befriended Geneviève Bréton, a relative of Louis Hachette, who kept a detailed diary that sheds light on Jacquemart's character and activities.
 Through Bréton, she met the writer Albert Duruy, son of the Minister of Education, Victor Duruy, whose portrait she painted.
 After that, according to Bréton, she thought of little but getting married.
 Her portrait of Duruy was awarded a medal at the Salon of 1870.

 Art collector

 Shortly after, the Franco-Prussian War began.
 Among its victims was her friend, the painter Henri Regnault, who died defending Paris.
 She continued to paint, however.
 After the war, she was commissioned to do a portrait of President Adolphe Thiers.
 She also did a portrait of the art collector, Édouard André.
-Nine years later, she married him, although there is no evidence to indicate they had a relationship.
+Nine years later, she married him 1881, although there is no evidence to indicate they had a relationship.
 He was ill at the time and his family insisted on a marriage contract that established a complete separation of their respective personal properties.
 Despite this arrangement. their collections, both begun many years before, began to merge.
 Eventually, she decided to hyphenate her name as Jacquemart-André.